Registration Deadline is July 1st! BCYF Robbit showmanship score card

 We allow clubs to reserve cages.
 That way all club members may be housed together.
 Individuals will be assigned cages on entry day.

-At vet check the rabbit is examined to make sure that it is healthy.
+At health check the rabbit is examined to make sure that it is healthy.
 We check for a thick nasal discharge, which indicates that the animal has an infection in the lungs (cold).
 We also check for severe diarrhea and parasites such as ear mites.
 We are also looking for any open sores that are infected.
 If a rabbit exhibits any of these conditions they will not be allowed into the barn and the exhibitor will be asked to take their rabbit back home.
 This is done to protect the rabbit from getting sicker and also to protect the other rabbits in the barn.
 There are very few rabbits that are sick and not allowed to show at the fair.

 What forms or paperwork need to be filled out?

 Entry Form: This form needs to be filled out and returned to the fair by July 1st.
 Make sure to keep the yellow copy of this form and bring it with you on entry day when you bring in your animal.
 The entry forms are available at the Fair Office or your local library.
-Or you may enter on line, if you do, you need to print out the email for your “yellow” copy.
+Or you may enter online, if you do, you need to print out the email for your “yellow” copy.

-Animal Health Care Form: This form is available at the fair on entry day after you go through vet check with your rabbit.
+Animal Health Care Form: This form is available at the fair on entry day after you go through health check with your rabbit.
 The fair may also have these available to exhibitors prior to the fair.

 Cage Tag: This is a form that gets filled out and attached to the rabbit’s cage.
 It contains information about the rabbit and exhibitor.
 These are available in the barn on entry day.